StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

     should no longer overlap.
   - FIXED: [a2] old Twitch.tv ingest server list was shut down.
 Updated to the new Kraken REST API.
 Fixes an error when starting TCPRelay.
+  - NEW: [a4] added a new Advanced Settings window for tuning socket parameters
+    - Socket Send Buffer Size moved to this window
+    - Added Receive Buffer Size
+    - Added No Delay
+    - Added Connection Timeout
+    - Can set up parameters for both the application- and the remote-facing sockets

 See the history.txt file for earlier versions.